openedx/edx-documentation/en_us/edx_style_guide/source/ExampleRSTFile.rst

   .. only:: Partners

    Data about course enrollment is available from edX Insights.
-You can access Insights from the Instructor Dashboard for your live course: after you select **Instructor**, follow the link in the banner at the top of each page.
+You can access Insights from the instructor dashboard for your live course: after you select **Instructor**, follow the link in the banner at the top of each page.
 For more information, see `Using edX Insights`_.